jahidul-arafat/mastering-kafka-ksqldb/README.md

 # mastering-kafka-ksqldb
-OReilly Implementation by Jahidul Arafat as a part of High Performance Computing
+Desinged and Enhanced by Jahidul Arafat as a part of High Performance Computing